(A) This rule establishes standards to ensure the prompt and accurate notification of certain prescribed incidents.

 (2) The six month incident data report for the period of July first to December thirty-first of each year shall be submitted no later than January thirty-first of the following year.

-(H) The department may initiate follow-up and further investigation of a reportable incident and six month reportable incidents, as deemed necessary and appropriate, or may request such follow-up and investigation by the residential facility, regulatory or enforcement authority, the community mental health board and/or the affiliating mental health agency.
+(J) The department may initiate follow-up and further investigation of a reportable incident and six month reportable incidents, as deemed necessary and appropriate, or may request such follow-up and investigation by the residential facility, a regulatory or enforcement authority, or the board .